 Rarely, pockets of pus (abscesses) form within the brain of infants with meningitis due to certain bacteria.
 As the abscesses grow, pressure on the brain increases, resulting in vomiting, head enlargement, and bulging fontanelles.

-A doctor diagnoses bacterial meningitis by examining and culturing a sample of cerebrospinal fluid obtained through a spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: How a Spinal Tap Is Done).
+A doctor diagnoses bacterial meningitis by examining and culturing a sample of cerebrospinal fluid obtained through a spinal tap (lumbar puncture—see see How a Spinal Tap Is Done).
 Doctors also order blood cultures to look for bacteria in the bloodstream.
 Ultrasonography or computed tomography (CT) may be used to determine if an abscess is present.

 Even with timely, appropriate treatment, as many as 25% of newborns with bacterial meningitis die.
 In older infants and children, mortality rates vary from 3 to 5% when the cause is Haemophilus influenzae type b, 5 to 10% when the cause is Neisseria meningitidis, and 10 to 20% when the cause is Streptococcus pneumoniae.